FAQs for Faculty-Led Programs

 Why are the proposal deadlines so early?

 The most time-consuming—and perhaps difficult—part of the faculty-led program process is promoting it to students in order to gain the minimum number you need for it to make.
-We set our deadlines about a year in advance of your term of travel in order to accommodate enough time for marketing the program as widely as possible.
+We set our deadlines about a year in advance of your term of travel in order to accommodate enough time to review, approve, and market the program as widely as possible.
 This timeline is also consistent with the Provost Office's recommendations for best practices regarding faculty-led program promotion.
-Of course, the other stages in the proposal review and program development process also take some time.
+Depending on the proposal, other KSU campus units may also be involved in the work flow process.
+For example, if your program requires a contract with a 3rd party, that contract must be reviewed and approved by the Office of General Counsel and signed by the Provost.
+The timeline for this process can span several months depending on the contract, itinerary, and study tour location.

 What if I don’t have my proposal ready for the established deadline?